 If you are a covered employer and you publish an employee handbook that describes other kinds of personal or disability leaves available to your employees, you must include policies describing family and medical leave as well as pregnancy disability leave.

 After returning from pregnancy leave, an employee who is a nursing mother may request time to pump breast milk during her workday.
-Beginning January 1, 2020, California significantly expanded employers’ obligations to provide lactation accommodations.
 The law requires you to provide a reasonable amount of break time for employees to express breast milk, and a private location other than a bathroom to do so.
 The room itself must:

 In addition, the employer must provide the lactating employee access to a sink with running water and a refrigerator or cooler suitable for storing breast milk close to the employee’s workspace.